Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Hybrid Exchange-Measurement Graph Protocol

 Using an exchange $J_{23}=(2n+1)\pi/\tau$ where $n\in \mathbb{Z}$, this simplifies to

 where

-The resulting projected unitary is the desired exchange controlled single qubit $W(\theta)$ gate, repetitions of which allow for full single qubit control, with additional measurement dependent phase $P\left((-1)^{s}\theta\right)$ and Pauli $\sigma_x^s$ corrections.
+The resulting projected unitary is the desired exchange controlled single qubit $W(\theta)$ gate, repetitions of which allow for full single qubit control, with additional measurement dependent phase $P\left((-1)^{s+1}\theta\right)$ and Pauli $\sigma_x^{s+1}$ corrections.
 This additional phase may be corrected after-the-fact by intra-qubit phase gates due to magnetic gradient precession.
 Importantly however, the $W(\theta)$ control gate is not dependent on the measurement outcome, only the phase correction.
 The gate time of this projective measurement-based gate depends on the angle $\theta$ of the gate.
-As a benchmark, to project a Hadamard within this scheme the gate time is $\sim\unit[20]{ns}$\cite{ruskov2019quantum,wardrop2014exchange}.
-It is important to note here that after the application of this protocol, the qubit that initially contained the encoded state is projected onto either a triplet or singlet state that can be immediately reused in the same protocol.
+As a benchmark, to project a Hadamard within this scheme the gate time is $\sim\unit[20]{ns}$\cite{ruskov2019quantum,wardrop2014exchange}, assuming measurement by curvature, discussed in Sec.~\ref{sec:CurveMeas}, that corrects for any leakage from the exchange interaction by projecting only onto the $m_z=0$ subspace, discussed in Sec.~\ref{sec:leak}.
+It is important to note here that after the application of this protocol, the qubit that initially contained the encoded state is projected onto a state that can be immediately reused in the same protocol.
 This notion of re-entangling spent qubits of the cluster state helps mediate the overall physical qubit cost of building a processor based on this protocol.
 This is explored further in Sec.~\ref{sec:Stabiliser}.